stnuc/.github/profile/README.md

 # Applicator
 Hello there 👋

-Applicator is society in Seoul National University of Science and Technology, Dept. of Applied Artifical Intelligence
+Applicator is society in Seoul National University of Science and Technology, Dept. of Applied Artificial Intelligence
 Focus on understanding idea and knowledge, and share these things each other

 # Session